-Information concerning the program may be obtained by writing to Director, Auburn University at Montgomery-Air University Graduate Program, Building 745, Maxwell AFB, Alabama 36112, or by calling (205) 264-2257 or AUTOVON Maxwell AFB.
+Course descriptions and comprehensive examination requirements are available in the political science and public administration sections of this catalog.
+Complete program information may be obtained by writing to: Director, AUM Air University Graduate Program, Building 750, Maxwell AFB, Alabama 36112, or by calling (205) 264-2257 or AUTOVON Maxwell AFB.